gbowne1/ProgrammerNotes/WebDevelopment/css.md

 - "!" is used in CSS to denote the important flag, which gives a declaration higher priority.

 - "{" and "}" are used to enclose the declarations within a style rule.
+This is required.

 - ":" are used for pseudo-classes, which are used to define the special state of an element.
 For example, ":hover" is a pseudo-class that matches when the user designates an element (with some pointing device), but does not activate it.
 Another example is ":visited", which matches links that have been visited by the user.
+This is required.

 - "::" are used for pseudo-elements, which are used to style specified parts of an element.
 For example, "::first-line" is a pseudo-element that matches the first formatted line of a paragraph.